...

 Jigenji Temple (慈眼寺)

-While there are countless temples in Japan, meeting a monk who has undergone intense training is going to be a rare occasion.
+While there are countless temples in Japan, meeting a monk who has undergone intensive training is rare.
 If you want to meet such a person, plan your visit to Akiu Onsen!

-Shionuma Ryōjun Acharya (塩沼亮潤 大阿闍梨) is one of the only two monks who has completed a training called Sennichi Kaihōgyō (千日回峰行) in the last 1,300 years.
+Shionuma Ryōjun Acharya (塩沼亮潤 大阿闍梨) is one of only two monks to have completed the training called Sennichi Kaihōgyō (千日回峰行) in the last 1,300 years.
 One who took on the challenge lasting a thousand days has to walk at least 48 km a day.
-In addition, Ryōjun also completed another harsh training called Shimugyō (四無行), where drinking, eating, sleeping, and lying down during the 9-day training period are forbidden.
+In addition, Ryōjun completed another harsh training called Shimugyō (四無行), during which drinking, eating, sleeping, and lying down are forbidden for the 9-day training period.
 No wonder he became one of Japan’s leading religious figures after completing the training in 1999 at Mt.
 Yoshino in Nara.

-That is why whenever Jigenji holds Goma Prayers (護摩祈祷), the number of pilgrims always exceeds the maximum capacity of the temple’s worship hall.
+That is why whenever Jigenji holds Goma Prayers (護摩祈祷), the number of pilgrims always exceeds the temple’s worship hall capacity.
 Number plates are thus given out at 9 am on the day.

-Jigenji, a Shūkendō (修験道) temple enshrining Zaō Daigongen (蔵王大権現), was erected by Ryōjun after he returned to his hometown.
+Jigenji, a Shūkendō (修験道) temple enshrining Zaō Daigongen (蔵王大権現), was erected by Ryōjun upon his return to his hometown.
 At 1 pm on the 3rd Sunday of each month, you are welcome to participate in the Goma Ceremony (a fire ritual) led by this famous monk.
-You can refer to the temple’s website HERE for what Goma Ceremony is about.
+You can refer to the temple’s website HERE for more information about the Goma Ceremony.

 Jigenji’s Goma Ceremony

 The ritual lasts around 90 minutes, including the Dharma talk after the prayer (in Japanese).
 During other times of the year, you can take a stroll in Jigenji’s precinct.
-The gorgeous garden will be extra stunning in November with the bright fall foliage color.
+The gorgeous garden will be even more stunning in November, with bright fall foliage.

 Jigenji’s Opening Hours and Access Information